abhisekpadhi/wp-custom-tweaks/README.md

 # wp-custom-tweaks
-Site specific custom plugin to apply tweaks and feature improvemnt to your wordpress site.
+Site specific custom plugin to apply tweaks and feature improvement to your wordpress site.